adityaShar24/Chat-BE/README.md

 -connect: Connect to the server.
 -disconnect: Disconnect from the server.

-##Contributing
+## Contributing

 Contributions are welcome!
-If you find any issues or would like to contribute to the project, feel free to open a pull request.
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-##License
+Please note that the code blocks in the Markdown file are indented by four spaces for proper formatting..

+## License

 This project is licensed under the MIT License.